-41Amiti and Weinstein (2011) proxy bank health with a decline in its market-to-book value.
+39Amiti and Weinstein (2011) proxy bank health with a decline in its market-to-book value.
 Scaling their main coefficient in Table 3 to a 100 percent decline in market-to-book would imply that a firm's annual exports values declined by 9 percent.
 Paravisini et al. (2014) instrument for bank credit supply with the bank's dependence on foreign funding.
 Scaling their baseline IV coefficient in Table 5 to a 100 percent contraction in bank credit supply would imply a 19.5 percent contraction in the volume of exports.

-42Bank-level characteristics are aggregated to the port-level using the pre-crisis shares $z{lb,pre}$ of the importance of each bank to each location.
+40Bank-level characteristics are aggregated to the port-level using the pre-crisis shares $z{lb,pre}$ of the importance of each bank to each location.
+All country-level differences in Table 2 are absorbed by the country fixed effects.